alexuserid/notes/README.md

 # bashNotes

-Here is some useful bash scripts and notes
+Here is some useful bash scripts, configs and notes